Torches in the Dark

 If it makes sense in fiction, you can step in to face a consequence that one of your teammates would otherwise face.
 You suffer it instead of them.
 You may roll to resist it as normal.
 Describe how you intervene.

-Save and Armor
+Save and Protection

 When your PC suffers a consequence that you don’t like, you can choose to resist it.
 The GM will tell you if the consequence is reduced in severity or if you avoid it entirely.
 Then, you’ll make a save roll to see how much stress your character suffers instead.